Proclamation of the Kingdom of Saudi Arabia: Declaration

-As per the data released by the King Abdulaziz Foundation for Research and Archives (Darah), at almost 9:00 am Mecca Time on September 23, 1932, Prince Faisal announced from al-Hamidiyah Palace the renaming of the Kingdom of Hejaz and Nejd and its annexes to the Kingdom of Saudi Arabia by reciting the Royal Decree No. 2716 issued by King Abdulaziz on September 18, 1932.
+As per the data released by the King Abdulaziz Foundation for Research and Archives (Darah), at almost 9:00 am Mecca Time on September 23, 1932, Prince Faisal announced from al-Hamidiyah Palace the renaming of the Kingdom of Hejaz and Nejd and its annexes to the Kingdom of Saudi Arabia by reciting the Royal Decree No. 2716 issued by King Abdulaziz ibn Saud on September 18, 1932.
 Faisal had arrived a day earlier from Taif to Mecca after receiving directives from Ibn Saud regarding the announcement of the proclamation.
 He was followed by Fuad Hamza, advisor to the king and deputy foreign minister and Abdullah al-Fadl, assistant to the Viceroy of Hejaz.
 Following the declaration, a ceremony was held in the al-Hamidiyah Palace with Faisal and his aides before 101 rounds of artillery fires were shot to salute the historic day.